RSP 508–02: Facilities & Administrative Costs

 ASU applies the fully burdened F&A rate on sponsored projects whenever ownership of intellectual property is granted to sponsors.
 All other sponsored projects must use the federally negotiated rates.
 These rates are charged throughout the sponsored project’s period of performance, however, competitive renewal applications must include the most recently negotiated rates.

-F&A cost rate agreements are negotiated every four years with the U.S. Department of Health and Human Services, Division of Cost Allocations.
+F&A cost rate agreements are negotiated every four years with the U.S. Department of Health and Human Services, Cost Allocation Services.
 In accordance with the university’s Facilities & Administrative rate agreement, indirect costs are calculated by applying the negotiated F&A cost rate to modified total direct costs (MTDC) expenditures on each project.
 In accordance with federal regulations, these cost rates are legally binding.

 In some cases, sponsors limit the F&A charges that they will allow on grants and other assistance agreements.